March 17th, 2022

 While full details of the fire are unknown, this event and other recent large, uncontrolled DC fires bring up several critical loss prevention points.
 Proper inspection, testing, and maintenance (ITM) of fire protection systems in accordance with NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems are needed.
 This standard also addresses fire protection impairments.
 Fire protection systems need to be properly designed, including consideration of any special hazards such as flammable and combustible liquids and aerosols.
 A pre-incident plan with the local fire department should be developed and reviewed on an annual basis.
 The Fighting Fire in Sprinklered Buildings training programs offered by FM Global is an excellent resource for fire service personnel.

-A site inspection by Risk Logic Inc. (RLI) will include the review of fire protection system
+Contact Risk Logic for a site inspection, which will include the review of fire protection system

 designs, ITM programs and impairment management procedures.
 RLI can also help with pre-incident planning with the local fire department.